 - What if you woke up one morning and nobody spoke the same language as you?

 "I wish" writing prompts allow children to explore how the world would be if a wish was granted.

 - Write about a place you wish you could live.
 Describe what it would be like living there.

 - Write about a superpower you wish you could have.
 What would you do with it?

 - If you could be friends with anyone in the world, who would you choose?
 Why?

-Children can begin using persuasive writing from a very early age to learn to clearly state their ideas and opinions.
+Children can begin using persuasive writing from a very early age to learn how to state their ideas and opinions clearly.
 Children learning persuasive writing use logic and facts to build to a strong conclusion.
-You can encourage children's persuasive writing with the following prompts:

 - Write a letter to your parents convincing them to give you a privilege you want.

 - What rule would you like to see changed?
 Write a letter persuading someone to change the rule.

 - Your school principal is trying to decide whether to require all students to wear uniforms.
 Write a letter to the principal sharing your thoughts about uniforms in school.